devservice-ora/AI/README.md

 ## 📂 Repository Structure

 * **AI Tools**: A categorized list of AI tools and guidelines to supercharge your workflow, creativity, and business.
 Perfect for sharing on blogs, GitHub, or social media!
-* **Inventory of Credentials & Portfolios by Category**: The complete, comprehensive professional portfolio.
-It integrates over 25+ technical credentials, corporate software engineering milestones at Oracle/PeopleSoft, aerospace commendations from NASA, and a 15+ year trajectory in higher education faculty service.
+* **Inventory of Credentials & Portfolios by Category**: The professional portfolio features over 25 technical certifications, achievements in enterprise software engineering at Oracle/PeopleSoft, Lockheed Martin, aerospace awards from NASA, and a teaching career spanning more than 25 years at higher education institutions.

 ---